 I’ve been on a bit of a tear since wrapping up my Herald of Khorne.
 Life is still fluctuating these days but my painting motivation has finally returned so I’m making damn good use of it lately.

-Chaos Spawn quickly became one of my favorite units with the current Chaos codex.
+Chaos Spawn quickly became one of my favorite units with the 7th edition Chaos codex.
 I started off by buying the WHFB Vargheists kit, which comes with three models who I thought fit the part.
 I later bought two blisters of the old Chaos Trolls models for really cheap to get the unit to five models, full size.
 However, I’ve been wanting to get more of the Vargheists to replace the two Chaos Trolls in the unit so they’re all the Vargheists model.
 A few months ago I managed to buy the kit and this week I finally got around to painting them up.

 I was in an artistic mood the day I did these.
 I got the models entirely painted in one day, which is amazing for me lately.
 It took me a few days to base afterwards.
 Anyway, I wanted to experiment so I primed these black and then grey and white but sprayed for zenith lighting, basically what one would do with an airbrush.
 The first model, the yellow one, I was too far away and got some texture so the second model I got closer with the spraying.
 I didn’t mind the texture though, figured he just won’t have baby smooth skin, not that a Spawn would anyway.